aptech/docs/docs/CR-croutp.rst

 ::

-    //Rearrange the rows of 'y' based upon the index vector z = y[index,.];
+    // Rearrange the rows of 'y' based upon the index vector z = y[index,.];

     // obtain L and U of permuted matrix X
     L = lowmat(z);
     U = upmat1(z);

-    //Horizontally concatenate the index vector and the product
+    // Horizontally concatenate the index vector and the product
-    //of L*U then pass that result into the 'sortc' function
+    // of L*U then pass that result into the 'sortc' function
-    //which will sort this result based upon the first column
+    // which will sort this result based upon the first column
     //(which is the index vector)
     q = sortc(index~(L*U),1);

-    //Remove the index vector, which we added by way of
+    // Remove the index vector, which we added by way of
-    //horizontal concatenation in the statement just above x2 = q[.,2:cols(q)];
+    // horizontal concatenation in the statement just above x2 = q[.,2:cols(q)];

 Now at the end of this example, *x2* is equal to *x*.